BUMETCS673/seprojects-cs673olf24team6/team.md

 Hello, my name is James Zheng a recent graduate from the University of Massachusetts Amherst.
 Now pursing my Masters in Software Development at Boston University, currently in my second year.
 I had limited experience with python, java, and html program language during my time in undergrade with my IT minor.
 I felt a deep interest in learning and shapening my skills in computer programming langauge or anthing computer software related.
 I am looking forward to working with my team on this project and learning from them as much as I can.

 ___

+### Elizabeth Tyree
+Hello, my name is Elizabeth Tyree and I am currently pursuing a Masters in Software Development at BU, and have a Masters in Physics from Worcester Polytechnic Institute.
+I have worked on different types of engineering projects from Mechanical Engineering to Data Science\Data Engineering projects.
+I am familiar with Python and SQL, and taken courses in Java.
+My goal is to pivot into Cybersecurity and to learn secure coning and threat analysis and detection.
+I'm excited to get to know my team mates and to learn as much as possible from this course.
+___